dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ::: moniker range="< aspnetcore-6.0"

 > [!NOTE]
-> If a token expires during the lifetime of a connection, the connection will continue to work.
-LongPolling and ServerSentEvents connections will fail on subsequent requests if they don't send newer access tokens.
+> If a token expires during the lifetime of a connection, the connection continues to work. `LongPolling` and `ServerSentEvent` connections fail on subsequent requests if they don't send new access tokens.

 ::: moniker-end

 ::: moniker range=">= aspnetcore-6.0"

 > [!NOTE]
-> If a token expires during the lifetime of a connection, by default the connection will continue to work.
-LongPolling and ServerSentEvents connections will fail on subsequent requests if they don't send newer access tokens.
-If you want connections to be closed when the authentication token expires, that can be enabled with [CloseOnAuthenticationExpiration](xref:signalr/configuration#advanced-http-configuration-options).
+> If a token expires during the lifetime of a connection, by default the connection continues to work. `LongPolling` and `ServerSentEvent` connections fail on subsequent requests if they don't send new access tokens.
+For connections to close when the authentication token expires, set [CloseOnAuthenticationExpiration](xref:signalr/configuration#advanced-http-configuration-options).

 ::: moniker-end